bashunaimiroy/nyancat-game/README.md

 This is a game I'm working on in Oct 2017 for a Javascript module of my Web Developer bootcamp.
 I'm learning how to push to a remote repository as well, by doing this and writing this document.
 Original game by Ziad Saab at DecodeMTL.

-Friday October 13 2017 changes:
+changes made:
 * there are coins which add 10000 points to your score when you hit them.
-* the cats' exhaust and tail do not kill you //DONE
+* the cats' exhaust and tail do not kill you
 * whenever an enemy's speed is greater than 0.5, they receive a special Skullcat sprite (no other special properties)
 * animate the enemies and the falling coins with a spritesheet
 * added a soundtrack and sound effects